 The beautiful Halawa Valley is one of the first areas to be inhabited in Hawaii.
-Settlers from Marquesas Islands came here around the 7th century AD.
-The fertile valley experienced a boom of population – it was densely inhabited and the main foodstuff was locally grown taro.
-Unfortunately this beautiful valley experienced much warfare.
+Settlers from the Marquesas Islands came here around the 7th century AD.
+The fertile valley experienced a boom of the population – it was densely inhabited and the main foodstuff was locally grown taro.
+Unfortunately, this beautiful valley experienced much warfare.

 With the arrival of Europeans the life of native Hawaiians changed.
 The last blow to the traditional lifestyle though came in the middle of the 20th century, when powerful tsunamis covered the valley with sea salt in 1946 and 1957.
 Taro fields were not fertile anymore and most people left for cities.

-Walk to the beautiful waterfalls inevitably leads through the private properties.
+Walk to the beautiful waterfalls inevitably leads through private properties.
 Naturally, locals are not too happy to see endless lines of tourists passing there and back through the peaceful valley.
 In fact – not so peaceful – there is frequent noise pollution coming from other tourists flying around with helicopters.

-Tourists walking to the falls though are kindly advised to take local guides (in fact – not so cheap!).
+Tourists walking to the falls are kindly advised to take local guides (in fact – not so cheap!).

 The Hawaiian Islands belong to the most remote islands in the world.
-Hawaii are characterised by tropical climate, mountainous relief, volcanism and isolation.
-If compared to most islands in Pacific, several Hawaiian Islands have comparatively large landmass.
+Hawaii is characterized by a tropical climate, mountainous relief, volcanism, and isolation.
+If compared to most islands in the Pacific, several Hawaiian Islands have comparatively large landmasses.
 All these factors have led to the development of numerous impressive and unique natural attractions and some impressive monuments of culture.

-Some of the most fascinating and awe inspiring natural monuments are waterfalls, or locations where a river abruptly changes its elevation.
+Some of the most fascinating and awe-inspiring natural monuments are waterfalls or locations where a river abruptly changes its elevation.

-This informative and easy-to-follow guidebook makes the ancient sites of Maui, Molokai and Lanai available to the general public for the first time.
-Grouping th sites by location, the book characterizes the cultural background of five main types of sites: heiau (temples), pohaku (sacred stones), petroglyphs, caves and fishponds.
+This informative and easy-to-follow guidebook makes the ancient sites of Maui, Molokai, and Lanai available to the general public for the first time.
+Grouping the sites by location, the book characterizes the cultural background of five main types of sites: heiau (temples), pohaku (sacred stones), petroglyphs, caves, and fishponds.